 Support Commercial Growth

 Commercial growth, at the right scale and in the right locations, adds to the town fabric by providing jobs, additional products and services to residents, and helping to offset the town budget’s reliance on residential taxes.
+A number of zoning change options and redevelopment scenarios for Route 20 were laid out in 2015 in a Route 20 Corridor Study completed on behalf o the Planning Board.
+It would be nice to see some its recommendations implemented.
 One opportunity to explore that hasn’t received much attention is Tax Increment Financing (TIF).
 In essence, TIFs provide developers with temporary tax reductions as an incentive to move in to redevelop areas – as small as a single building, up to hundreds of acres.
 The key to a TIF is to designate a specific “target” area for TIF redevelopment – so input from residents, the Planning Department, Planning Board, Chamber of Commerce, and more is key to choosing the desired locations for development.
 As the Town evaluates the Route 20 corridor and develops a new vision and set of standards for Route 20, TIF zones deserve consideration.

 TIF provide opportunities to redevelop areas in ways which can lead to increased property values, increased tax revenue, improved infrastructure, enhanced transportation services, increased housing supply, new jobs and an overall improvement in quality of life for the inhabitants of the city or town.-> https://www.mass.gov/service-details/smart-growth-smart-energy-toolkit-modules-district-improvement-financing-diftax